 - Short-form is better.
 The general consensus is that shorter videos perform better on Pinterest.
-Try your best to create videos that are 6-15 seconds long (if you need more time, maximum 40 seconds) to avoid losing viewers halfway through.
+Try your best to create videos that are 6-15 seconds long (if you need more time, maximum of 40 seconds) to avoid losing viewers halfway through.
 If you have a longer video, post a clip of it on Pinterest and link to the longer video.

 - Pick an enticing cover.
 You want your video to stand out for the right reasons, so take your time choosing the right cover.
 Consider this when creating your video so that you have something in your video that is visually appealing and informative.